srsran/srsRAN_Project_docs/docs/source/user_manuals/source/grafana_gui.rst

     The GrafanaGUI works with both the monolithic gNB and srsDU applications.
 The configuration changes required are the same for both applications.

-srsRAN allows the reporting and visualization of the CU/DU metrics to a `Grafana <https://grafana.com/oss/grafana/>`_ WebUI.
-This is done through the use of a `Docker <https://www.docker.com/>`_ container that comes as standard with the srsRAN code base, located in the ``~/srsRAN/docker/`` folder.
+|project_name| allows the reporting and visualization of the CU/DU metrics to a `Grafana <https://grafana.com/oss/grafana/>`_ WebUI.
+This is done through the use
+of a `Docker <https://www.docker.com/>`_ container that comes as standard with the srsRAN code base, located in the ``docker/`` folder.
 This container allows users to bring up the Grafana dashboard in a single command.

 **Further Reading:**